zant/site/content/posts/abstract-algebra-haskell.md

 dot A A = E
 {{< / highlight >}}

-We can see that it accurately reflects its multiplication table:
+And we can see that it accurately reflects its multiplication table:

 ![](/img/z2_table.png)

+After that, we can now define a semigroup.
+We do not start with a magma because that will only mean a set and a binary operation (M, •) with closure.
+However, in order to define a Haskell typeclass we need _some_ restriction in the constructor.

+Now, as Haskell is right associative already, we only need to specify that the typeclass needs a function of two arguments (binary operation) that returns a value of the same type (closure).

+{{< highlight haskell >}}
+class Semigroup a where
+    (<>) :: a -> (a -> a)
+{{< / highlight >}}

 We can now finally instantiate our Semigroup class with Z2 and specifying the binary associative operation!
 In this case will be dot, which we previously defined to encode our times table.